Banzaidyne Press

 Carolyn sighed deeply.
 "No. Did you?"

 Xavier just shook her head.
-As a Mounted Police Ranger, he didn't normally go into the cities, but he had been in Thebes for a regional conference when the Blight began.
-Carolyn was just one of many Public Order Protectors who had tried to help as best they could as the populace began to get sick and die.
-Only when there was nothing more to do did they leave the city, he because he was ordered to and she because there was no one to tell her to stay.
-Not long afterwards, the command structure of the Border and Isolated Facility Security service had collapsed, and they had worked on their own ever since.
+As a Mounted Police Ranger, he didn't normally go into town, but he had been in Thebes for a regional conference when the Blight began.
+Carolyn was just one of many Public Order Protectors who had tried to help as best they could as the disease raced through the city's population and everyone began to die.
+They only left when there was nothing more to do, he because he was ordered to and she because there was no one to tell her to stay.
+Soon afterwards, the command structures of the Alliance's military and law enforcement services collapsed completely, and they had worked on their own ever since.

-A few of the protectors in her team had decided to work for her because they needed to work for somebody; the planned and directed nature of Alliance life had left a great many people unable to cope when that life collapsed in the face of the Blight and the war with the Southern Republic.
-Despite the tragedies, however, Carolyn had found that she was actually enjoying herself.
-Their newfound freedom of movement and action was unlike anything she had experienced before, and she reveled in it.
+A few of the protectors in her cell worked for her because they needed to work for somebody.
+When the carefully planned and structured nature of Alliance life collapsed between the Blight and the war with the Southern Republic, a lot of people just didn't know what to do.
+Despite everything, however, Carolyn found that she was actually enjoying herself.
+Her newfound freedom of movement and action was unlike anything she had experienced before, and she reveled in it.
 She wasn't the only one; she always enjoyed how Xavier's eyes would light up at the beginning of a long journey, as he wondered what new sights and experiences lay before him.

 Something moved in the valley below, and Carolyn raised a set of binoculars to her face.
 "Finally," she said with a smile as she activated her communicator.
 While Xavier looked through his own binoculars, she called Farry.
 "Voice, this is Longlegs, the game's on, over."